optakt/optakt.github.io/content/flare/scaling.md

 Scalability is negatively impacted by the high amount of communication.

 Also the higher the adoption, the higher the total value represented by the native cryptocurrency and therefore higher the value that needs to be locked up as staking by the nodes.
-This means the native currency's full potential is not utilised as, once it is locked, it can no longer be used for any other purposes.
+This means the native currency's full potential is not utilized as, once it is locked, it can no longer be used for any other purposes.
 The network’s security is proportional to the value of stake committed.

 ## Sharding and Layer 2 Solutions